 According to a survey conducted by Fannie Mae’s Economic and Strategic Research Group, mortgage qualifications are a very “gray” area for consumers who often know very little or nothing about the requirements regarding minimum credit scores, minimum down payments, and more.
 Essentially, if you’re a first-time home buyer you simply don’t know what you don’t know!
 Our Dallas real estate professionals have a few tips to help you along the journey.

 First, have an adviser help you understand if you’re truly ready to take the leap into home ownership.
+For a first time home buyer, Texas (especially DFW!) has a ton of options available.
 Whether an experienced real estate agent, lender, or housing counselor, you should seek help when you find a home you’re interested in (online or off).
 Nearly half of those who make an offer on a home don’t win the competition, which can be extremely disappointing.
 It helps to have an ally in your corner who understands the real estate market inside and out.
 Going it alone is one of the most common mistakes first-time buyers make!

 Failing to shop mortgage quotes among different lenders.
 You never have to stick with a lender because you have been pre-approved or have worked with that lender.
 By not checking around to find out which loan terms may be best, you will spend more than you have to.
 About one third of shoppers fail to compare mortgage quotes among several lenders, according to Fannie Mae.